SkymanOne/folidity/reports/main.typ

 ```,
 caption: "Transformed Z3 expression"
 )
 Each expression is transformed to Z3 AST type similarly to how it was resolved in semantics.
-The resulting expression is then cast to the generic `Dynamic` type to be composable with each other.
 Variables are transformed into the Z3 constants that are identified by integers.
 If we have a variable or a member access that references another structure, the Z3 constant that identifies the symbol in another structure is looked up in its scope and returned.
 This is done to ensure that when combining two different blocks of constraints, the variables correspond to the same Z3 constants.
 Specifically, if `StateA` has a field named `a` which is referenced by the `k!3` constant, and some function accesses this variable via `s.a`, that `s.a` is resolved to `k!3` respectively.

-It is worth looking at how arrays and sorts in Z3 are used in the transformations.
 Sorts in Z3 enable describing some user-defined datatype.
 They can be based on some concrete type (i.e. `Sort::int(...)`) or uninterpreted, that is, of some abstract type `A`.
 Z3 leverages the array theory by McCarthy expressing them as select-store axioms @array_theory.
 Z3 assumes that arrays are extensional over function space.
 Hence, since mapping in Folidity is in space of functions, we can model mapping between two types as an array with the domain of type `A` and range of type `B`.

 In the verification context, it is assumed that lists and sets are both can be reduced to some user-defined `set` sort.
 Similarly, models, structs and states and transformed to uninterpreted types as well.